PySpark Tutorial For Beginners (Spark 3.5 with Python)

 RDD Operations

-If you are coming from a Python background I would assume you already know what Pandas DataFrame is; PySpark DataFrame is mostly similar to Pandas DataFrame with the exception that PySpark DataFrames are distributed in the cluster (meaning the data in data frames are stored in different machines in a cluster) and any operations in PySpark executes in parallel on all machines whereas Panda Dataframe stores and operates on a single machine.
+If you come from a Python background, I would assume you already know what Pandas DataFrame is.
+PySpark DataFrame is mostly similar to Pandas DataFrame, with the exception that DataFrames are distributed in the cluster (meaning the data in data frames are stored in different machines in a cluster), and any operations in PySpark execute in parallel on all machines, whereas Panda Dataframe stores and operates on a single machine.

 Is PySpark faster than pandas?